StinkyMilo/Prosetta/Frontend/docs/Comparison.md

-# Par - Comparison
+# Par - Equals

-Comparison operator.
+Equals (or Com*par*ison) operator.
 Compares two values to see if they are the same.
 Has a very liberal definition of "the same" which can include values of different types (e.g. 1 and "1" are considered the same).
 This is equivalent to JavaScript's == operator.

 ## Arguments